mitre/emasser/lib/emasser/help/poam_post_mapper.md

 mitigation               String    [Optional] Include mitigation explanation.
 2000 Characters.

-isInherited              String    [Read-Only] Indicates whether a POA&M Item is inherited. extensionDate            Date      [Read-Only] Value returned for a POA&M Item with review status “Approved” and has a milestone
+isInherited              String    [Read-Only] Indicates whether a POA&M Item is inherited. reviewStatus             string    [Read-Only] Values include the following options: (Not Approved, Under Review, Approved) extensionDate            Date      [Read-Only] Value returned for a POA&M Item with review status “Approved” and has a milestone
                                                with a scheduled completion date that extends beyond the POA&M Item’s scheduled completion date.

-** If any poc information is provided all POC fields are required.
-See additional details for POC fields below.

-The following fields are required based on the contents of the status field
+The following fields are required based on the contents of the "status" field
   |status          |Required Fields
   |----------------|--------------------------------------------------------
-  |Risk Accepted   |comments, resources
+  |Risk Accepted   |comments
-  |Ongoing         |scheduledCompletionDate, resources, milestones (at least 1)
+  |Ongoing         |scheduledCompletionDate, milestones (at least 1)
-  |Completed       |scheduledCompletionDate, comments, resources,
-  |                |completionDate, milestones (at least 1)
+  |Completed       |scheduledCompletionDate, comments, completionDate, milestones (at least 1)
   |Not Applicable  |POAM can not be created

 If a POC email is supplied, the application will attempt to locate a user already registered within the application and pre-populate any information not explicitly supplied in the request.
 If no such user is found, these fields are required within the request.
-  - pocOrganization, pocFirstName, pocLastName, pocEmail, pocPhoneNumber
+  - pocFirstName, pocLastName, pocPhoneNumber

 Business logic, the following rules apply when adding POA&Ms